LaneCommunityCollege/aspects_topbeat/README.md

 * aspects_topbeat_enabled
   * True or False.
 If True, actually use this role.
 If False, skip everything in this role.
   * Default: False
-* aspects_topbeat_use_repository
-  * True or False.
-If True, add the Beats package repository.
-If False, use the tar.gz file.
-  * Default: True
 * aspects_topbeat_install
   * True or False.
 If True, run installation tasks.
 If False, skip running installation tasks.
 The install<Debian|Redhat>.yml file.
   * Default: False